Disclaimer : Katekyo Hitman Reborn! belongs to Akira Amano.

 The man even touched up her first tattoo before she left his rather hidden alcove for tattoo work, because over the last five years she had grown a lot and it was looking both faded and a bit stretched out.

-Then she spent a few hours just wandering around her hometown, merely because she was kind of fascinated to actually see the differences half a decade had done to the city.
-She avoided the house she once lived in and general area she spent her first few years wandering around, simply because she was aware she had issues with both her biological parents and didn't feel like actually encountering either just yet.
+Then she spent a few hours just wandering around her hometown, merely because she was kind of fascinated to see the differences half a decade had done to the city.
+She avoided the house she once lived in and general area she spent her first few years wandering around, simply because she was aware she had issues with both her biological parents and didn't feel like encountering either just yet.

 Instead, she visited a few of the farther early haunts.
 Noting if they had been re-appropriated or not and by whom.